-Invoking the Package Properties Edit Function The Package Properties wizard is invoked from the following workbench menu:
+The Package Properties wizard is invoked from the following workbench menu in the Serena perspective:

-- Serena perspective In the Serena Explorer view, expand the ZMF Applications node and right-click on the name of the application to which the new package will belong.
+In the Serena Explorer view, expand the ZMF Applications node and right-click on the name of the application to which the new package will belong.
 Select the Package Properties menu option.
+See Working with ZMF Applications.

-(See "Working with ZMF Applications" on page 57.) - Results After the Package Properties edit request is submitted, a message dialog box displays the success or failure of the request.
+After the Package Properties edit request is submitted, a message dialog box displays the success or failure of the request.